Founded in 1920, Webster Groves Nature Study Society focuses on experiencing nature.

 All events are free & open to the public, unless noted.

 The main interests of the original assemblage were entomology, botany, and ornithology, and groups with these three interests still form the core of the organization.
 However, several other groups have been active at various times, depending upon the interests of the members, in subjects such as astronomy, geology, and herpetology.
-More recent additions are Nature Book Club and Nature Photography Club.
+More recent additions are Nature Book Club and Nature Photography Group.
 Each group has regular field trips and meetings, and the Society at large meets monthly to enjoy lectures by guests or members knowledgeable in diverse aspects of nature.
-Pre COVID19, General meetings were held once month, September through April, at 7:00 PM at the Webster Groves Public Library, 301 East Lockwood Ave., 63119.
-The General Meetings are now conducted virtually.

 Each year, we sponsor 3 scholarships for students.
 In early May, we hold our annual dinner, featuring a speaker and a display of nature photography and art work by our members.